International Publishers Association: Freedom to publish

 In 2004, the IPA began working with International Freedom of Expression Exchange (IFEX).
 IFEX was established in 1992 to combat all the offenses that were taking place against freedom of expression.
-It has 81 member organizations and monitors and reports violations using an Action Alert Network (AAN).
+As of 2023 IFEX has over 100 member organizations in 80 countries and monitors and reports violations using an Action Alert Network (AAN).
 This network allows members throughout the world to campaign against violations using tools such as letter writing campaigns, media coverage, and awareness-raising events.
 Many of the organizations' actions are focused on freeing imprisoned journalists and keeping journalists around the world safe.

-The IPA website offers links to many websites dealing with the freedom to publish, such as AAP International's Freedom to Publish Committee, Amnesty International, etc.